gilvicarjo/lab_gitlabci_kubernetes/README.md

 In the future it will have a Terraform integration with Helm as well, maybe to deploy the Kubernetes environment or/and some resources in a Cloud as GCP, AWS or Azure.

+Is desired to have here an Grafana Deployment to collect Metrics and Observability (spams, traces) of our Microservices.

 For now that's it! <br>